narze/react-useless/README.md

 A collection of [React Custom Hooks](https://reactjs.org/docs/hooks-custom.html) that should not belong anywhere.

+## Hacktoberfest

+- This repo is created specifically for Hacktoberfest (obviously).
+If you're interested or want to contribute to my other repos, [let's chat on Discord](https://discord.gg/BWAWegK2pS)!
+(Most will be in Thai)

 ## Contribution

 - Create a new hook in `src/hooks` folder.